rinjurachel06/qa-test/README.md

 1. Open Visual Studio and load the solution.
 2. Configure Selenium WebDriver for C#.
+3. Set the correct frontend service URL in the test script.
-3. Run the test script to verify frontend-backend integration.
+4. Run the test script to verify frontend-backend integration.

 #### License